aluneau/CrazyRoomba/README.md

 ```
-This simple code start a robot instance and connects it to socket.io
+This simple code starts a robot instance and connects it to socket.io

 ## What the principle of the library